 Flickr, of course, has many copyrighted photographs on it, but it also contains quite a few photos (as well as videos) that are copyright-free.

 If you’re looking for a resource through which you can bulk download Flickr photos, in addition to backing them up on your hard drive, Bulkr is one helpful tool for doing so.
 The application allows you to easily download hundreds of photos and videos at a time.

 While last year Flickr made it possible for users to bulk download their own photographs, sometimes that feature can be finicky.
-Also, unless you have a tool such as Bulkr, videos still have to be downloaded from Flickr one at a time.
+Also, unless you have a tool such as Bulkr, you will still have to download videos from Flickr one at a time.
 And as well as accomplishing bulk downloads of significant sizes, Bulkr can even resume downloads that have been interrupted.

 Visual Storytelling Appeals to Everyone

 Visual storytelling is a key aspect of solid content marketing.
 How many of us have been stunned by an imaginative photograph only to be even more awed when we see how an artist’s work fits together like the pieces of a puzzle?

 You have likely already taken time to determine what values your brand represents.
 But the more you can unite your sales efforts under one storyline and communicate that story visually, the more powerful your marketing strategy will be.

 - On-Demand Labor Solves Problems of Companies and Workers - November 16, 2016

 - United Healthcare Is the Easy Choice for Small Businesses - October 24, 2016

 - Want to Post a Job?
 Why Betterteam Is the Way to Go - October 10, 2016